rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231212_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 1512s
+Video Keywords: []
+Video Views: 13742
+Video Rating: None
+---

-# Ukraine’s Counteroffensive Fizzled.
+# Ukraineâ€™s Counteroffensive Fizzled.
 U.S. Funding May Be Next.
 **New York Times Podcasts:** [December 12, 2023](https://www.youtube.com/watch?v=-Zf-wbfZYmA)
 *  From the New York Times, I'm Sabrina Tavernisi, and this is The Daily.
 *  Ukraine's president, Vladimir Zelensky, has made a rare trip to Washington this week,